Bnoure/Bnoure/README.md

 Added the `Mon 11 Sept 2023`

-Last update on Mon Aug 11 2025
+Last update on Tue Aug 12 2025

-**143 day before 2026 ⏱**
+**142 day before 2026 ⏱**

-🤖 This README.md is updated with cruelty, by Gabot ❤️
+🤖 This README.md is updated with hate, by Gabot ❤️